pitx3/qubes-scripts/README.md

 ### Installation
 There are two steps to install the clipboard clearing script so that it automatically runs.
+All installation takes place on the specific qube you want to automatically clear the clipboard.
+Do *not* do this on the template.
+You won't get the desired results.

 First, add the cbclear.sh file to /home/user.
 Be sure it has execute permissions.